neilkatin/lahcert-activation-process/source/ic.rst

 Contact Town Staff
 ------------------

 Your next step should be to contact town staff.
 The town has pre-authorized us to take a small set of tasks to start the response, but we need to get their approval for further actions.
 In the end: we are here to serve the town's needs, and the town staff set the priorities and have ultimate control of our actions.
 They have granted us a large amount of autonomy in the event of an earthquake.
 We need to respect the boundaries of our authorization.

 You need to communicate your initial plan to the town staff.
-This will typically be to survey the critical infrastructure and do an initial windshield survey, but you can modify your plan to fit the situation.
+This will typically be to survey the critical infrastructure and do an initial windshield survey (that is: stay in the car and drive by houses), but you can modify your plan to fit the situation.

 The town has a EOC Call-out Sheet with names, emails and phone numbers of the town personnel to contact in the event of an emergency.
 This document can be found in the `Private Documents`_ page of the password-protected